barcampbangkok/barcampbkk/README.rst

 Ubuntu Lucid
 ~~~~~~~~~~~~

-Just run ``sudo aptitude-install python-virtualenv`` -- this will take take of
+Just run ``sudo aptitude install python-virtualenv`` -- this will take take of
 installing Python, setuptools and pip for you as needed.
 You'll need to
 `enable the Universe package repository`_ if you haven't already.